Pet Plate Dog Food Review

 If your pet does not take a liking to Pet Plate meals, it’s important to keep in mind that it can take dogs some time to transition to a new food.
 Pet Plate provides feeding guidelines with your order to ensure you’re following the proper steps.

 If you ordered only one or two Pet Place recipes, be sure to switch up your next order.
 Your dog may not enjoy the chicken meal but maybe they’ll love the lamb option.
-If so and it’s your first order, send an email to [email protected] and they will issue a refund.
+A definite no?
+If it’s your first order, send an email to [email protected] and they will give you a refund.